 JFK History in Dallas

-Of course, no trip to Dallas would be complete without a visit to John F. Kennedy Memorial Plaza, a roofless granite monument with the president’s name engraved in gold that was dedicated June 24, 1970.
-Created by architect Philip Johnson as an open tomb, the structure symbolizes JFK’s free spirit while its free-floating design reflects the strong emotion of loss the world felt after President Kennedy was killed.
+Visitors who wish to pay respects to the fallen president can do so at John F. Kennedy Memorial Plaza, a roofless granite monument with the president’s name engraved in gold.
+Created by architect Philip Johnson as an open tomb, the structure symbolizes JFK’s free spirit, while its free-floating design reflects the strong emotion of loss the nation—and the world—felt after President Kennedy was killed.